rd273001/Certificate_Generator/README.md

 - POST `/api/certificates/request`: Create a new certificate request.

-- PUT `/api/certificates/create/:id`: Approve a certificate request and generate the certificate PDF save the PDF on Google Drive Folder.
+- PUT `/api/certificates/create/:id`: Approve a certificate request and generate the certificate PDF, saving the PDF on Google Drive.

+- DELETE `/api/certificates/reject/:id`: Reject a certificate request.

 ## Contribution Guidelines